A friend of mine wanted to monitor aircraft ACARS data transmissions from the Inmarsat “Alphasat” 4a-F4 satellite.

 Play a test file on your pi system locally to test if the decoder is working and your audio routing is correct

 Here is a test file (again hosted on my Google Drive) of satellite acars to download and play on your system.

-Audio with Windows installs
+Recording with Windows installs

 You will need a way of piping the audio output from the sdr radio or dongle to the Jaero program for decoding.

 A program is available from Evgenii Muzychenko and that program has up to 256 virtual audio cables, there is a trial and paid versions…great work Evgeni !